TestCentricity/testcentricity_web/README.md

 Below is an example for specifying a connection to a mobile Safari web browser running on an iPad on an unsupported hosting
 service:

+      # specify mobile platform, device type, and device name
       Environ.platform = :mobile
       Environ.device = :device
       Environ.device_name = device_name_from_chart
+      # instantiate a cloud hosted mobile browser on a device on an unsupported hosting service
       options = {
         driver: :custom,
         driver_name: :user_defined,